DamianFlynn/gha-terraction/README.md

 Therefore it will INHERIT the secrets from the hosting repository, to complete this action.

-The following secrets are must be available in the repository which uses this action:
+The following secrets must be available in the repository which uses this action:

 * AZURE_AD_TENANT_ID
   * The Tenant ID in which the Subscription exists.